isaacesso/descriptor/README.md

 # descriptor
-A PHP library for easily implement the Interpretor design pattern in your projects.
+A PHP library for easily implement the Interpreter design pattern in your projects.